ExploreNetwork/ex_air_support/README.md

       - the helicopter is tracking a target covertly (higher altitude no spotlight)
     - pursue
       - the helicopter is tracking a target aggresively (lower altitude with spotlight)

+- There can be a maximum of three helicopters in use at one time
+- The default spawn locations are: LSIA LSPD helipad, LSPD Sinner Street HQ, Paleto Bay Sheriff HQ

 ## CUSTOMIZATION